lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log(obj2.a) // -> 2
 ```

-So, if we want to create a copy of an object, we need to clone it, and if the object has nested objects, we need to deep
+So, if we want to create a copy of an object, we need to clone it, and if the
-clone it.
+object has nested objects, we need to deep clone it.

-For objects without functions, you can use built-in global function `structuredClone()` to safely deep clone it:
+For objects **without functions**, you can use built-in global function
+`structuredClone()` to safely deep clone it:

 ```js
 const obj1 = { a: 1, b: { c: 2 } }